 In 2023, Illinois saw a nearly 14% rise in pedestrian-involved crashes compared to previous years, with nearly 200 pedestrian deaths statewide.
-If you’ve been hit by a car while walking in Illinois, knowing where to turn for legal help can feel overwhelming.
+If you’ve been hit by a car while walking in Chicago (or really anywhere in Illinois), knowing where to turn for legal help can feel overwhelming.
 Talking to an experienced Chicago pedestrian accident lawyer is one of the most important steps you can take.

 In this article, we’ll walk you through 6 key things to know, including what to expect after a pedestrian accident, how a lawyer can help, and how our Illinois lawyer referral service makes the process simple.